 On April 9th, Mak was considered medically stable and admitted to the Shepherd Center ICU because he was still on the ventilator.
 Within an hour of being there, Shepherd had him off the ventilator and he was able to breathe on his own!
 Hallelujah!
 Mak was moved out of ICU on April 11th to regular room in the Acquired Brain Injury Unit.
 On April 20th, Mak was determined to have emerged from his "coma like" state.
 Praise God!

 Six months after his injury, on Sept 7th, Mak was discharged home from Shepherd Center.
 He began outpatient therapy at Shepherd Pathways in Decatur on Sept.
 10th.
 On Sept.
-20th, Mak underwent stereotactic radio surgery to treat the avm in his brain.
-The doctor says it could take up to three years for the avm to disappear and on average it takes two years.
+20th, Mak underwent stereotactic radio surgery (also called radiation therapy) to treat the AVM (and aneurysm) in his brain.
+The doctor says it could take up to three years for the AVM and aneurysm to disappear and on average it takes two years.
 He will regularly have to be checked via MRI and MRA to monitor progress.
-Until it is gone there is always a chance of a re-bleed so we ask that everyone please faithfully pray that the avm disappears quickly and there is no rebleed as it will further damage his brain or worse be fatal.
+Until it is gone there is always a chance of a re-bleed so we ask that everyone please faithfully pray that the AVM and aneurysm disappear quickly and there is no re-bleed as it will further damage his brain or worse, be fatal.

 After working really hard, Mak was finally able to master swallowing enough food and liquids to sustain himself so on Nov.
 11th, Mak had his feeding tube removed.
 Hallelujah!